renesas-rz/rzv_ai_sdk/Q01_footfall_counter/readme.md

 for each point.\
 The region is defined by connecting these points in the order they are listed.

-- The [**tracking**] section contains two key-value pairs.\
+- The [**tracking**] section contains three key-value pairs.\
-The conf value is a confidence threshold used for object tracking, and the kmin value is the minimum number of key-points required for tracking.
+The conf value is a confidence threshold used for object tracking, the kmin value is the minimum number of key-points required for tracking and objects value is the objects that should be tracked.

+- The [**display**] section contains two key-value pairs.
+The display_text is the text to display along the count of the objects tracked, and region_display_text is the text to display along the count of the objects in the region of interest.

 >**Note:** The object tracked here is of class "Person", it can be changed to other classes present on the coco labels.

-To modify the configuration settings, edit the values in this file using VI Editor, from the RZ/V2L Board.
+To modify the configuration settings, edit the values in this file using VI Editor, from the RZ/V2L Evaluation Board Kit.

 ###### AI inference time
 The AI inference time is 100-120 msec.